 Biden heads to storm-hit Puerto Rico

-Both Puerto Rico and Florida suffered numerous deaths, widespread power outages, dangerous flooding and grievous property damage from the recent hurricanes of rare intensity -- first Fiona, then Ian.
+Both Puerto Rico and Florida have suffered fatalities, widespread power outages, dangerous flooding and grievous property damage from the recent hurricanes -- first Fiona, then Ian.

-No details of the Bidens' trip have been announced, though visits to disaster zones are a customary duty of presidents.
+The Bidens will visit the city of Ponce on Puerto Rico's southern coast, where they will meet with families and community leaders impacted by the storm and help pack food and other supplies for those in need, a White House official said.

+They will be joined by the Federal Emergency Management Agency (FEMA) director Deanne Criswell.

+During the visit, Biden is to announce more than $60 million in funding "to shore up levees, strengthen flood walls, and create a new flood warning system to help Puerto Rico become better prepared for future storms," the White House official said.

+The Bidens will "reaffirm their commitment to supporting the people of Puerto Rico every step of the way -- for as long as it takes."

-But on Saturday, the president told a Congressional Black Caucus dinner that "our hearts... are heavy from the devastating hurricanes and storms in Puerto Rico, Florida and South Carolina.
-And we owe Puerto Rico a hell of a lot more than they've already gotten."
+On Saturday, the president told a Congressional Black Caucus dinner that "we owe Puerto Rico a hell of a lot more than they've already gotten."

-Twenty-five people are believed to have died in Puerto Rico as a result of Hurricane Fiona, according to the island's public health department, which is still investigating how 12 of the fatalities occurred.
+Twenty-five deaths in Puerto Rico have been linked to Hurricane Fiona, according to the island's public health department, which is still investigating how 12 of the fatalities occurred.

-The entire US territory lost power and about one million people were left temporarily without drinking water, when Fiona -- then a powerful Category 4 storm -- hammered the island in mid-September.
+The entire US territory lost power and about one million people were left temporarily without drinking water, when Fiona -- then a Category 1 storm -- hammered the island in mid-September.

 Biden declared a state of emergency for Puerto Rico on September 18.

-Island residents -- all US citizens -- have complained of being overlooked by Washington after previous disasters, including the devastating hit from twin hurricanes, Irma and Maria, in 2017.
+Island residents, all US citizens, have complained of being overlooked by Washington after previous disasters, including the hit from twin hurricanes, Irma and Maria, in 2017.

 Florida, where Hurricane Ian roared on land Wednesday as a Category 4 storm, is still struggling to assess the extensive damage, particularly on its southwest coast.